Friday, September 07, 2012

 Christine Rendina received a BFA in photography from Columbia College, Chicago, and it was there that she learned the complex gum bichromate process, invented in 1890 by Robert Demachy, an influencial Parisian painter and photographer.
-After graduating, she worked as a theatrical photographer in Seattle, and began to develop her personal work exclusively using the gum bichromate process, in a series titled, Nude in Landscape.
-She exhibited her work on the West Coast and then moved to London in 1985, where she continued using the technique and was commissioned by a wide range of British clients in design and advertising .
-She began exhibiting her personal work in London and France and while traveling in Spain, began her ongoing Spanish Landscape series.
-She also taught as an visiting artist throughout the UK, and gave conferences on the historical and contemporary aspects of the technique.
-In 1989, she was commissioned by various clients in Madrid and Barcelona and in 1991, moved to Madrid., where she is cirrently living.
-She began her series, Greek mythology, inspired by the ancient mythological statues while traveling in Greece, and Pompei, Italy.
+After graduating, she worked as a theatrical photographer in Seattle, and began to develop her personal work exclusively using the gum bichromate process in a series titled, Nude in Landscape.
+She exhibited her work on the West Coast and then moved to London in 1985, where she developed her unique style using the gum bichromate technique in both her personal and commercial commissions and worked for a wide range of British clients in design and advertising.She began exhibiting her personal work in London and France and while traveling in Spain, began her ongoing Spanish Landscape series, which she has exhibited throughout Spain.
+She also took part in the UK visiting artist program, and gave conferences and workshops on the historical and contemporary aspects throughout Britian.
+In 1989, she was commissioned by various architects and product designers in Madrid and Barcelona to collaborate on different projects in the food and editorial sector and in 1991, moved to Madrid, where she is currently living.

 Thursday, April 07, 2011